2600hz/kazoo/applications/blackhole/doc/ping.md

 # Ping (pong)

-This module recieves a ping, and responds with a pong.
+This module receives a ping, and responds with a pong.
 It takes no arguments.
 This can be used to test a socket is up, or keep it alive by preventing it from becoming idle.

 ## Example Javascript